-The GET/active/calls request will return detailed information about the currently active call performed or received by a user based on the login credentials provided.
+The GET/active/calls request will return detailed information about currently active calls dialed or received by a user.
 The response will contain the different segments of the call as it progress through the system.
 Direct outbound calls will only have one segment while inbound and internal calls will usually have more than one segment.

 The response includes the following fields of information:

 - server - this is usually a "null" value unless a special server was used for the call, in which case a number will identify the relevant server for making or receiving the call.